 As locals of London for over 15 years, let us leave you with a short list of a few of our favourite must-do activities:

 - Looking for weekend attractions in the winter?
 Definitely check out Boler Mountain’s ski and snowboard hill.

 - Visiting with kids in the summer?
 Make sure you spend time in Springbank Park’s amazing playground and wading pool.

 - Looking for the best indoor activities for kids or adults?
 Spend the day at The Factory or The Clubhouse at 100 Kellogg Lane.

-From markets to ski slopes, ziplines to fine dining, we hope this list gives you lots of fun days ahead as you explore London, Ontario!
+From markets to ski slopes, ziplines to fine dining, we hope this list gives you lots of fun days ahead as you explore our home city of London, Ontario!